 Event Welfare & Harm Reduction

-PsyCare Ireland: Harm Reduction and Welfare is an Irish-based organization applying for charity status whose mission is to support members of the Irish public at music events and festivals who may be experiencing difficult psychological experiences or difficult drug induced experiences.
+PsyCare Ireland: Welfare and Harm Reduction is an Irish-based organization applying for charity status whose mission is to support members of the Irish public at music events and festivals who may be experiencing difficult psychological experiences or difficult substance induced experiences.

 The psychedelic and empathogenic states engendered by psychoactive drugs are often reported to be some of the most profound states of consciousness that humans can experience.
 These substances can also trigger some very challenging, confusing, and stressful moments, often leading to mental health crises, if left unsupported.

 Concerts, electronic dance music parties, and festivals offer rich aesthetic and social environments that some attendees choose to explore with psychoactive drugs.
 A combination of factors such as inexperienced users, novel substances, festival chaos, contaminated or misidentified drugs, may create a context where some participants may have psychologically difficult or physically dangerous experiences.

 Emergency medical services are present at most large events, but these are set-up to handle physical health issues, rather than emotional or psycho-spiritual crises.
 Individuals who find themselves overwhelmed by a psychedelic or empathogen need a different kind of support.
 This support would be a service designed to help those in mental turmoil who need a quiet space, time, a friendly voice, or assistance in recovering from internal and/or external chaos.
 We also provide a watchful eye for when a person needs further medical intervention.
 The presence of trained and prepared care givers can have a strong positive impact on delicate psychedelic mind states, whether those states are fearful or joyous.

 We are uniquely suited to carry out this work because PsyCare Ireland:

 Has a breadth of knowledge and expertise into the varieties of drug-induced and psychedelic crisis someone can experience.